Guns, Gams & Gumshoes

 Have a good week, Writing PIs

 Like private eye mysteries with thrills, humor and romance?
-Check out The Zen Man, a 21-st Nick and Nora mystery, now available on Kindle, Nook, and Smashwords.
+Check out The Zen Man, a 21-st Nick and Nora mystery, now available on Kindle.

 How a Private Investigator Conducts Surveillances in the Country